-- Remove the burner fixing nut (located at the top of the mounting flange) and withdraw the burner from the boiler.
-If required, disconnect the flexible oil line(s), using a suitable container to prevent any oil spillage. - 6.
-Check or replace the flexible fuel supply hose, as follows: - Braided flexible fuel supply hoses (as supplied with the boiler) should be replaced annually, i.e. when the boiler is serviced. - Long-life hoses should be inspected annually.
-If in doubt replace the hose(s).
+- 5. If required, disconnect the flexible oil line(s), using a suitable container to prevent any oil spillage. - 6.
+Check or replace the flexible fuel supply hose(s), as follows: - Braided flexible fuel supply hoses (as supplied with the boiler) should be replaced annually i.e. when the boiler is serviced. - Long-life hoses should be inspected annually.
+If in doubt replaces the hose(s).
 In any event, these hoses must be replaced every five years.